Astrophysics at the Institute of Nuclear Science (UNAM)

 We employ high-performance computing to simulate hydrodynamics, magnetohydrodynamics, and radiative transfer in astrophysical phenomenta.
 Additionally, we apply machine learning and statistical techniques to analyze large astronomical datasets, to understand their behaviour.
 Also, we develop numerical methods to solve complex astrophysical problems.

-Researchers: Fabio De Colle, Diego López-Cámara, Pablo Velázquez
+Researchers: Fabio De Colle, Paola Dominguez Fernández, Diego López-Cámara, Pablo Velázquez

 • Star Formation Image